Tmpertor/Raven-Storm/INSTALLATION.md

 Just install python 3.8 and download this repository.

-You will then need to install the requirements (requiremnts.txt) and execute main.py.
+You will then need to install the requirements (requirements.txt) and execute main.py.

 ## Uninstall